If ever there was a sensitive topic to discuss, it would have to be about computers and old* people.

 Guardianship

+This one is a biggie and really meant as a last resort.
 If your older person is pretty far along the road of cognitive decline to the point they are a danger to themselves physically or financially, then you can ask the court for guardianship.
-This may sound drastic but may be necessary to legally protect their well-being
+This may sound drastic but may be necessary to legally protect their well-being.

 Snail Mail

-But if your older person is becoming less computer proficient then make arrangements to have bank statements, bills, mortgage statements, tax and insurance information, and anything else possible, physically mailed to the person instead.
+But if your older person is becoming less computer proficient then make arrangements to have bank statements, bills, mortgage statements, tax and insurance information, and anything else, physically mailed to the person instead.
 You know, how it was back in the day.
 Some of these entities may flat out refuse.
 Others may charge a fee for doing so.
-And still others may be legally required to comply if requested.
+And still others may be legally required to comply if requested, especially if it's a regulated business.

-The beauty with paper documents that come in the mail is no more issues logging in, no having to navigate incoherent user interfaces that are different for every site, reduced opportunity for fraud (see next section), and is immune to computer problems.
+The beauty with paper documents that come in the mail is there's no issues logging in, no having to navigate incoherent user interfaces that are different for every site, reduced opportunity for fraud, and is immune to computer problems.
 What's not to like?

 Final Comments

-Not all old people are infirm!
-Lots of people make it to a ripe old age with minor to no life-altering cognitive decline.
-These folks might benefit from hearing anti-fraud reminders just as all of us would but don't necessarily need any special mitigative attention.
+Use the forementioned preventative measures carefully and only when indicated.
+Not all old people suffer from declining cognition!
+Lots of people make it to a ripe old age while still holding all their marbles.
+These folks might benefit from hearing some anti-fraud reminders, just as all of us would, but don't necessarily need any special mitigative attention.